Rudy Wurlitzer

-Rudolph "Rudy" Wurlitzer (**Rudy Wurlitzer** born January 3, 1937) is an American novelist and screenwriter.
+Rudolph "Rudy" Wurlitzer (born January 3, 1937) is an American novelist and screenwriter.

 Wurlitzer's fiction includes Nog, Flats, Quake, Slow Fade, and Drop Edge of Yonder.
 He is also the author of the travel memoir, Hard Travel to Sacred Places, which recounts a spiritual journey through Asia following the death of his wife Lynn Davis's 21-year-old son.

 Biography

 Born in Cincinnati, Ohio, Wurlitzer's family moved to New York City shortly after his birth.
 He is a descendant of Rudolph Wurlitzer (1831–1914), founder of the jukebox company of the same name, though the family fortune had significantly diminished by the time Wurlitzer came of age in the 1950s.
 At 17, he worked on an oil tanker, beginning to write during this first trip.
 He attended Columbia University and served in the Army.
 He continued to travel, spending time in Paris and on Majorca, where he worked as a secretary for author Robert Graves.
 He credits Graves with teaching him to "write short sentences."
 He returned to New York City in the mid-1960s, where he met and befriended artists Claes Oldenburg, Robert Frank, and Philip Glass.
 He later collaborated with each of them.
 He is married to photographer Lynn Davis and divides his time between homes in upstate New York and Nova Scotia.